xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_multi-vendor_email_notifications.md

     * **Order processed (for vendor)**: This notification is sent to the vendor when an order gets the status Paid.

-    * **Customer has rated the order (for vendor)**: This notification is sent to the vendor when a customer rates the order of this vendor
+    * **Customer has rated the order (for vendor)**: This notification is sent to the vendor when a customer rates the order of this vendor.

+    * **Backordered item in the orders** (for vendors): This notification is sent to a vendor if one or more products of this vendor in a customer's order are out of stock at the time of order placement (available starting from X-cart 5.4.1.x).

 * _Payout request related notifications:_